 Seeing if an applicant is engaged with his or her community can be a huge factor in their classroom success and their employability long-term.
-We wrote about this on our blog earlier this year, in The Socially Conscious MBA Student.

 Collaboration and leadership are other major competencies that business schools need to assess for at the admissions stage.
 They were both among the top five skills employers are looking for in The Bloomberg Job Skills Report 2016.

 Tests cannot reflect an applicant's ability to lead or work with others.
 However, being able to lead, to follow, and generally work with others are all vital to success in business.
 Applicants with high test scores can study well, but can they play well with others?

 There’s no way to tell, which can be risky for success in a business program with group work and in a career path where teams need to collaborate.

 Allegation 3: Test Scores Gloss Over Importance of Communication Skills

 Although sections of the GMAT like the AWA (Analytical Writing Assessment) can evaluate reading and writing skills, and the TOEFL can be great for assessing ESL candidates, the ability to be a strong business communicator cannot be quantified.

 No computer algorithm or answer key can prove that an applicant will be a persuasive salesperson, a compelling presenter, or a manager who can articulate constructive feedback to her team.